mattriley/agile-avatars/README.md

 ### ❖ dom

-Provides common functions to the view modules (elements, components, vendorComponents) while preventing direct access to `window`.
+Provides low-level presentation functions to the view modules (elements, components, vendorComponents) while preventing direct access to `window`.

 ### ❖ elements

 Provides _element builder functions_.

-An __element builder function__ returns an element that can react to user events.
+An __element builder function__ returns a native HTML element.
 Unlike components, they cannot react to state changes or invoke services.
 Elements are lower level and may be reused by multiple components.

 __Example: An element builder function__